Home » Victorian Authors List » John Clare Biography

 Known as the ‘quintessential Romantic poet’, John Clare was a genius stuck between societal pressure and financial burdens.
 This made him feel alienated in his own surroundings and this desolation was poured through his writings.
 Although he came from a humble background with limited formal education, his writing made him stand out.

-Instead of using the standardised English Grammar and orthography, he compared the rules of grammar to rules of a tyrant and refused to abide by them.
+Instead of using standardised English Grammar and orthography, he compared the rules of grammar to the rules of a tyrant and refused to abide by them.